 This supersonic sense has evolved as a defence mechanism, allowing the moths to pick up the high-pitched calls of bats - their natural predators.

-Despite the simplicity of its ears – a pair of eardrums on its flanks that each vibrate four receptor cells – the hearing capability of the greater wax moth is not only unprecedented but so far unmatchable (much to the chagrin of scientists and engineers the world over).
+Despite the simplicity of its ears – a pair of eardrums on its flanks that each vibrate four receptor cells – the hearing capability of the greater wax moth is not only unprecedented but so far unmatchable (much to the chagrin of scientists and engineers all over the world).